-People HATED him.
 Churches demonstrated outside his appearances.
 They prayed for him.
 They prayed for his fans.
-They accused him of being some cult leader bent on destroying children and Jesus and God; that he drank blood and ate babies pretty much; that he was representative of ALL that was wrong and gone awry in society and in people.
+They accused him of being some cult leader bent on destroying children and Jesus and God; that he drank human blood and ate babies pretty much; that he was representative of all that was wrong and gone awry in society and in people.

 Because he wanted them to believe it.

 He wanted to be the enemy, even when most any person only ever wants to be the hero.